Steroids tend to be associated with body building and weight lifting - but what are some of the best steroids for running?

 It depends, in part, on your goals and the distance over which you run.

-The best steroids for speed are different than those for endurance.
+Steroids taken for speed are often different than those for endurance.

 Table of Contents

 Many runners have been caught taking steroids, including Ben Johnson and Marion Jones.

 Unfortunately this sends the wrong message to people about steroid use.

 You do not need to take steroids for endurance or speed in running.

 By having a proper training program and eating the right diet, you can achieve great results naturally.

 The problem with steroids is that they are inherently risky to the human body when abused.